 There’s no reason to settle for bad commercial HVAC service

 Settling for the devil you know might seem easier, but in fact it’s costlier and riskier for your business and your career.
-If you are a business owner, uncomfortable conditions can drive away customers and make your employees less productive, both of which eat into your profits.
+If you are a business owner, uncomfortable conditions can drive away customers and make your employees less productive, which eat into your profits.
 If you are a facilities manager, climate control is ultimately your responsibility.
 If your HVAC vendor is failing to do the job, and that failure hurts the business, you could find your job on the line.

 If you’re in this situation, you might feel trapped by your current contract, with clauses you don’t understand and terms clouded by legalese.
 You might be dissatisfied with how your systems are performing and your service provider’s efforts to correct problems.
 Or, you might be unhappy with the relationship in general and how much (or how little) the company seems to value your business.
 And, the cost might be the final straw: why are you paying so much for poor service?